korobochek/account_journal/README.md

 - No db is required for the first iteration and a closing account balance output is sufficient
 - Transactions are to be processed in order they appear in the input file
 - Can only transact between known accounts (ones we have uploaded opening balances for)
+- When an account has multiple opening balance entries, it is appropriate to treat them as multiple continuous to an opening balances
+  - Hence the balance is the sum of opening credits for those accounts
 ### Considered Extensions

 - Treat money as integers to make sure rounding errors do not impact account balance calculations
+- use accounts model to support multiple account owners
 - Use a different way to input data into the application
 - Containerize
+- The output formatting is not ideal - making it better would be a good idea

 ## Getting started and local development